 Specifically, the most difficult challenges that Eddy and I needed to learn to manage during the first three weeks of home health care included:

-- Urinary frequency and inability to void bladder without help
+- Urinary frequency and the inability to void my bladder without help

 - Acute constipation

 - Mobility impairments in our home, carpets and restricted floor plan

 - Family conflicts over when and how to effect changes in home design